tonimelisma/mail/OFFLINE2.md

       `wellKnownType`, and to perform a full folder refresh, deleting local folders not present in the server response to handle stale data.
 It also processes `deltaData.deletedItemIds`.
     * `SyncEngine.kt` updated to use `workManager.enqueueUniqueWork` with
       `ExistingWorkPolicy.KEEP` for `FolderListSyncWorker` to prevent redundant sync runs.
-A diagnostic log has been added to `syncFolderContent` to help trace instances where `FolderContentSyncWorker` might be enqueued with incorrect parameters (using remoteId instead of local UUID for FOLDER_ID).
+The diagnostic log in `syncFolderContent` was removed as obsolete.
+It also now schedules `CacheCleanupWorker` periodically.
     * `FolderContentSyncWorker.kt` refactored to utilize these new delta sync structures, including processing deleted item IDs from `DeltaSyncResult`.
     * UI layer (`Util.kt`, `MailDrawerContent.kt`, `UtilTest.kt`) updated for `WellKnownFolderType`